-Ammonia gas is a chemical compound comprised of one nitrogen and three hydrogen atoms with the formula NH3.
+Ammonia gas is a chemical compound comprised of one nitrogen and three hydrogen atoms commonly referred to as the ammonia molecule with the formula NH3.
 In its pure form, ammonia is a colorless gas, but is easily identifiable by smell, as it has a pungent odor.
 Ammonia is normally found as a gas, which is caustic and harmful with long-term exposures, requiring a hazardous safety permit.

 Ammonia gas is commonly found in the production of fertilizers, refrigerants and cleaning solutions, however, you are likely to smell it well before it will be harmful to you.
 The degree of danger that ammonia gas poses varies significantly depending on how much is present, and how long you've been exposed for.